On eve of FIFA election, key African vote is hard to call

 The Confederation of African Football (CAF) last month backed Sheikh Salman bin Ebrahim Al Khalifa of Bahrain as its candidate in Friday’s election to replace disgraced FIFA president Sepp Blatter in the wake of a major corruption scandal.

-On the eve of the vote, CAF vice-president Suketu Patel said he expected virtually all the African soccer associations to follow the recommendation.
-At a CAF conference on Thursday, African delegates were presented with an 11-point program explaining why they should vote for Salman, who is one of five candidates.
+On the eve of the vote, CAF vice-president Suketu Patel said he expected virtually all the African football associations to follow the recommendation.
+At a CAF conference on Thursday, African delegates were presented with an 11-point programme explaining why they should vote for Salman, who is one of five candidates.

 “In the conference, they all came up to the podium and said they would support CAF in its decision,” Patel told reporters.